myeomans/doc2concrete/cran-comments.md

+## Version Update (0.5.3)

+vignette update, handle bigger texts, more quanteda

+## Version Update (0.5.2)

+Removed dependency on textclean with native function, as the package was producing unnecessary warnings.

 ## Version Update (0.5.1)

-Removed dependency on textclean with native function, as the package was producing unnecessary warnings.
-Additionally, added support for large document sets, by looping so as not to run out of memory.
+Added support for large document sets, by looping so as not to run out of memory.

 ## Version Update (0.5.0)